Skip to content

 Why This Happens

 Spring Boot auto-configures a DataSource when it finds a database driver on the classpath.
 The auto-configuration requires at minimum a spring.datasource.url property.
-Failures occur when:
+The auto-configuration is opt-out by design — adding spring-boot-starter-data-jpa or spring-boot-starter-jdbc triggers it even if you never wrote a @Configuration class for a DataSource.

 • spring.datasource.url is missing or empty — the most common cause.
-Spring Boot cannot guess the database URL.
+Spring Boot cannot guess the database URL and refuses to fall back to an embedded H2 when a real driver is on the classpath.

-• Database driver not on the classpath — the JDBC driver dependency is missing from pom.xml or build.gradle.
+• Database driver not on the classpath — the JDBC driver dependency is missing from pom.xml or build.gradle, or scoped as provided when it should be runtime.

-• Wrong credentials — the username/password in properties does not match the database user.
+• Wrong credentials — the username/password in properties does not match the database user, or the secret was not injected into the container.

 Fix 1: Add the Required datasource Properties